FilipePacheco73/Bellum-Astrum/README.md

 - **Economy**: Participate in a dynamic economy with ship trading and work-based income recovery
 - **Work System**: Earn credits through various work types based on your military rank
 - **Multiplayer**: Challenge other players in PvP battles with ELO ranking system
-- **AI Competition**: Watch autonomous AI agents compete 24/7 with learning capabilities
+- **AI Competition**: Watch autonomous AI agents compete 24/7 with advanced learning capabilities and token-efficient decision making

 ## 🎯 Project Goals